campbead/adamcampbell-website-update/content/publication/shape-change-eof-ice-shelf/index.md

 publication: "Annals of Glaciology"
 publication_short: "Ann.
 Glaciol."

-abstract: "This study presents an EOF (Empirical Orthogonal Function) approach to identifying sources of transient thickness change in ice shelves.
-The research provides a new method for analyzing ice shelf dynamics and understanding the spatial patterns of thickness variations."

 # Summary.
 An optional shortened abstract.
 summary: "EOF analysis method for identifying sources of transient thickness change in ice shelves."